 I hope that these one bowl vegan peanut butter cookies become a staple in your household, just as they have in mine!
 If you make them, leave a comment and rating below, and tag @upbeet.kitchen and #upbeetkitchen on Instagram, too!

-- 1/2 cup vegan butter (I use Miyokos brand) or refined coconut oil
+- 1/2 cup vegan butter (I use Miyokos brand) OR 1/3 cup refined coconut oil (see note)

 - 1/2 cup smooth natural peanut butter